khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 From my father: responsibility, love of family, and generosity; to always make contact, and always believe that “you reap what you sow”; He taught me to endure suffering in silence, but to remain kind; Though his years were few, everyone still remember his goodness;

 From my aunt: social interactions, loyalty, and generosity.
-It is not important who I am helping but always try to help whoever they are.
+It is not important who I am helping but always try to help whoever they are; to always help and care my parents, and to be a devoted children.

 From my sister: not to put loyalty to friends above loyalty to family.